-- Other necessary additional investments will be made while assessing funding needs and securing adequate funds for operations, and recruiting coordinators and operators for prevention measures. - The plans will indicate the parties responsible for monitoring the planned prevention measures and any follow-up measures determined in the plans. - Responsible parties and co-operation partners: Metsähallitus, ELY Centre Environment and Natural Resources Departments, other landowners (incl. central government, local authorities, private landowners). - Schedule: continuous.
+- Sites of high nature value and any populations of invasive species threatening these will be identified and inventoried. - Other necessary additional investments will be made while assessing funding needs and securing adequate funds for operations, and recruiting coordinators and operators for prevention measures. - The plans will indicate the parties responsible for monitoring the planned prevention measures and any follow-up measures determined in the plans. - Responsible parties and co-operation partners: Metsähallitus, ELY Centre Environment and Natural Resources Departments, other landowners (incl. central government, local authorities, private landowners). - Schedule: continuous.